A Review of Evolutionary Multi-objective Clustering Approaches: A Literature Review of Evolutionary Multi-objective Clustering Algorithms

 \subsubsection{Multiple Distance Measures-based EMOC}

 Other approaches consider the use of different distance functions in the objective functions.
-Liu et al.~\cite{Liu2018} introduced the MOECDM - Multi-objective Evolutionary Clustering Based on Combining Multiple Distance Measures and the MOEACDM - Multi-objective Evolutionary Automatic Clustering based on Combining Multiple Distance Measures, that considers a CVI computed with distinct distance functions to define distinct objective functions.
-In both approaches, they use a label-based encoding and an NCUT pre-clustering\cite{shi2000} in the initialization, but in the MOECDM, part of the individuals are generated by random.
+Liu et al.~\cite{Liu2018} introduced the MOECDM - Multi-objective Evolutionary Clustering Based on Combining Multiple Distance Measures and the MOEACDM - Multi-objective Evolutionary Automatic Clustering based on Combining Multiple Distance Measures.
+Both these approaches consider a single CVI computed with distinct distance functions to define objective functions to be optimized.
+They use a label-based encoding and an NCUT pre-clustering\cite{shi2000} in the initialization, but in the MOECDM, a portion of the individuals are generated by a random generator.
 They also adapted the crossover and mutation operators, in which the probabilities are adjusted along with the generations.
-MOECDM was designed to detect the desirable cluster number automatically, using the $Sep_{CL}$ index computed with Euclidean distance and Path distance as objectives functions.
-MOEACDM was designed to detect compact clusters, using the $Modularity$ also computed with Euclidean distance and Path distance as objective functions.
+MOECDM was designed to detect the desirable cluster number automatically, using the $Sep_{CL}$ index computed with Euclidean distance ($Sep_{CL1}$) and Path distance ($Sep_{CL2}$) as objective functions.
+MOEACDM was designed to detect compact clusters, using the $Mod$ also computed with Euclidean distance ($Mod1$) and Path distance ($Mod2$) as objective functions.